Medical records & health information technicians

 Education & Skills

 Data on higher education choices for Medical records & health information technicians from The Department of Education and Census Bureau.
-The most common major for Medical records & health information technicians is N/A but the most specialized major according to RCA in N/A were N/A.
+The most common major for Medical records & health information technicians is Health but the most specialized major according to RCA in 2017 were Health.

 Majors